ExpressGateway/express-gateway.io/_pages/getting-started.md

 2. Define a consumer of your API
 3. Secure the API with Key Authorization

 Note: Express Gateway comes with an in-memory database.
 All config file changes done as part of the guide will not require you to restart Express Gateway.
-The [hot reload feature]({{ site.baseurl }}{% link docs/runtime/index.md %}) will take of this automatically without a restart.
+The [hot reload feature]({{ site.baseurl }}{% link docs/runtime/index.md %}) will take care of this automatically without a restart.
 </section>
 <div class="svg-fix wave-2">{% include wave-2.svg %}</div>